-A large part of the prevailing literature discusses adaptations to pedagogical practices, which can involve deep learning, reflection on action, independent learning, seeking or enhancing intrinsic motivation of the student and diverse learning environments.11 Further, there has been interest and research that focuses on the practitioner, along with their values, perhaps influence and the assessments provided for students studying and engaging in ESD.12 There appears to be mixed views of sustainability by practitioners, as well as diverse attitudes and knowledge on the subject by those within the teaching environment.
+A large part of the prevailing literature discusses adaptations to pedagogical practices, which can involve deep learning, reflection on action, independent learning, seeking or enhancing intrinsic motivation of the student and diverse learning environments.
+Further, there has been interest and research that focuses on the practitioner, along with their values, perhaps influence and the assessments provided for students studying and engaging in ESD.
+There appears to be mixed views of sustainability by practitioners, as well as diverse attitudes and knowledge on the subject by those within the teaching environment.
 Literature suggests that a lack of value for sustainability by the practitioner can lead to a lack of engagement with the subject by students.
-Finally, prevailing literature touches upon the need to pay attention to the approach adopted for embedding ESD within education, where the 'bottom-up' approach is suggested successful for ESD integration within practice.13 The bottom-up approach to embedding ESD within the curricula focuses on the students, as well as the practitioner.
-Ideas around this approach highlight that students become central to the ESD learning process and become active players.14
+Finally, prevailing literature touches upon the need to pay attention to the approach adopted for ESD integration within practice.
+The bottom-up' approach is suggested successful for ESD integration within practice.
+The bottom-up approach to embedding ESD within the teart to the ESD learning process and become active players.

 There is previous research on approaches to the integration of ESD within the curricula, along with optimism towards the adoption of a bottom-up approach.
 There are, however, few studies that highlight what a bottom-up approach consists of, as well as a lack of clarity to the type of activities associated with this approach.
 There is a need to understand actions that could be adopted by practitioners for a bottom-up approach.
 In addition, there appears little knowledge or research that discusses successful integration of ESD from the views of the student.
 As the approach focuses on students being central to the process, it would be of value to gain insight of student attitudes towards sustainability, in addition to perceptions of possible bottom-up approach actions.
-This would extend existing literature on student perceptions of sustainability, 15 as well as provide further insight on student opinions of possible practices for developing engagement of sustainability and ESD.
+This would extend existing literature on student perceptions of sustainability, as well as provide further insight on student opinions of possible practices for developing engagement of sustainability and ESD.